-Movies: I find that films are an effective teaching tool in social science courses.
-As such, we will be watching several movies that relate to the topics we cover.
-You are responsible for watching these as they appear on our course schedule own your own if you miss class or if a film is not shown in class.
-To the best of my knowledge, all the movies are available to rent or watch online on streaming services such as Google Play, Netflix, Hulu, Amazon Prime Video, Disney+, etc. Rentals on non-subscription websites (such as Google Play) are about \$5.
+Movies: We will be watching a movie in class every week.
+If you miss class, you are responsible for watching the movie on your own.
+To the best of my knowledge, all our movies are available to rent or watch online on streaming services such as Google Play, Netflix, Hulu, Amazon Prime Video, Disney+, etc. Rentals on non-subscription websites (such as Google Play) are about \$5.
 If you have trouble accessing a movie, please let me know and I'll figure something out for you.